Sam-Gram/AKS/README.md

 # AKS
-This is an implementation of the AKS prime solver
+This is a poor implementation of the AKS prime solver